DavidKilty/ProjectSubmission2.0/README.md

     margin-top: 10px;
 }

-## Credits
+### Credits

-Icons: FontAwesome
+Icons: FontAwesome /
-Fonts: Google Fonts
+Fonts: Google Fonts / Permanent Marker
 License: This project is licensed under the MIT License - see the LICENSE.md file for details.